 For more information, please contact BRIevents@hollandbloorview.ca.

-We encourage you to apply if you are a:
+We encourage you to apply if your PhD research is focused on pediatric disability and you are a:

 - Current PhD student (less than six months away from defense); OR

-- Recent graduate (within one year of receiving their PhD) with a focus in any applied or clinical research specifically linked to childhood disability.
+- Recent graduate (within one year of receiving their PhD .

-Finalists are chosen based on significance of research results, methodological rigour, empirical content, and impact on childhood disability care.
+Finalists are evaluated based on significance of research results, methodological rigour, empirical content, and impact and relevance to the field of childhood disability.

 - 1st place: $3,000